wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    NSEC) is enabled").

-   Furthermore, when aggressive use of NSEC is enabled, the aggressive use of cached deduced wildcard will be more effective; the aggressive NSEC use helps prove more names wouldn't exist without the wildcard through fewer external queries.
-[TODO: I cannot parse the section of the prior sentence after the semicolon.]
+   Furthermore, when aggressive use of NSEC is enabled, the aggressive use of cached deduced wildcard will be more effective.

    A full-service resolver implementation MAY support aggressive use of wildcards.
 It SHOULD provide a configuration switch to disable